edubart/nelua-lang/docs/pages/nelua.md

 But when using Lua idioms such as tables, metatables and untyped variables the compiler uses a runtime library to provide the dynamic functionality.

-The language can do advanced [meta programming](https://en.wikipedia.org/wiki/Metaprogramming) because it has a preprocessor capable to cooperate with the compiler as it compiles, this is only possible because the compiler is fully made in Lua and is fully accessible or modifiable by the preprocessor on the fly.
+Nelua can do compile-time [meta programming](https://en.wikipedia.org/wiki/Metaprogramming) because it has a Lua preprocessor capable to cooperate with the compiler as it compiles, this is only possible because the compiler is fully made in Lua and is fully accessible or modifiable by the preprocessor on the fly.
 Therefore it's possible to implement higher constructs such as classes,